 A furnace is a more powerful heating system

 and is necessary for certain chillier climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
-As peculiar as it may seem, during cooler temperatures, a heat pump is intended to extract heat from the air outside and use it to warm the inside air.
-Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to work properly, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be ideal during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it seems, during cold weather, a heat pump is intended to extract heat from the air outside and use it to warm the inside air.
+Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to work properly, but at extremely low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be ideal during the winter months for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a wonderful alternative for specific northern regions, but additional land must be available in order to install the proper piping for a geothermal system.
+In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a great alternative for specific northern climates, but more land must be available in order to install the necessary piping for a geothermal system.

 We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

-If you’re not sure which system would work best for you, call Peitz Service Experts to schedule
+If you still aren’t convinced which system is best for your home, call Peitz Service Experts to schedule